Train out of Cicero

-A story that takes you around the world; it begins in 1969 with hopping a train out of the Cicero freight yards on the outskirts of Chicago, Illinois which leads to an encounter with an angry hobo; then we travel half-way around the world to a tale told by Sri Ramakrishna, the great 19th century Saint of Calcutta, India.
-He tells a story from the Indian tradition about a snake, a sadhu and how to act in the face of aggression.
+This story takes us around the world; it begins in 1969 with hopping a train out of the Cicero freight yards on the outskirts of Chicago, Illinois which leads to an encounter with an angry hobo; then, we travel halfway around the world to Ondia to hear a tale told by Sri Ramakrishna, the great 19th century Saint of Calcutta; a story from the Indian tradition about a snake, a sadhu and how to act in the face of aggression.

 Narration and true story: Peter Malakoff